QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 #### JVM entrypoint notation

-When refering to a class, the [binary name] is used.
+When referring to a class, the [binary name] is used.
 An example of a binary name is `my.mod.MyClass$Inner`.

 One of the following `value` notations may be used in the JVM notation: